R-nvim/R.nvim/README.md

 There is one new command to send the above-piped chain of commands.
 Its default key binding is `<LocalLeader>sc`.

+There is a new option: `auto_quit` (only used if running R in an external terminal emulator).

 If you have [colorout] installed, and if you are not loading it in your `~/.Rprofile`, it should be the development version.
 Reason: R.nvim calls the